HOUSTON BALLET 2014-15 SEASON DANCE TALKS

 Unless otherwise noted below, all Dance Talks are held at Houston Ballet Center for Dance, 601 Preston Street in downtown Houston, 77002.

 For more information on Dance Talks, please contact Education and Outreach Manager Chase Cobb at CCobb@houstonballet.org

-Celebrated Danish coach Johnny Eliassen will lead Houston Ballet Academy upper division students in a demonstration of the Bournonville style.
-Mr. Eliassen will lead the students through sequences that show how this style is distinct from others in classical ballet, and he will discuss August Bournonville's specific contribution to classical ballet.
-This presentation will culminate in a presentation of a traditional Bournonville ballet.
-Houston Ballet will present Harald Lander's Etudes, which is considered an homage to the Bournonville tradition, as part of the Modern Masters program March 12-22.
+Celebrated Danish ballet teacher Johnny Eliassen will coach Houston Ballet Academy upper division students in a demonstration of the Bournonville style.
+Principal dancer Simon Ball will moderate the demonstration and discuss with Mr. Eliassen how this style is distinct from others and August Bournonville’s specific contribution to classical ballet.
+Houston Ballet will present Harald Lander’s Etudes, which is considered an homage to the Bournonville tradition, as part of the Modern Masters program March 12 - 22.

 Preview of a World Premiere with choreographer Mark Morris

 Join us for a lively conversation between two of the most important voices in 21st century dance, Houston Ballet Artistic Director Stanton Welch and Mark Morris, who is creating a world premiere for Houston Ballet.
 Mr. Morris is an award winning choreographer who has created more than 140 works for his own company, the Mark Morris Dance Group, and dozens of ballets for companies across the country.
 Company dancers will present excerpts of his new ballet.
 Mr. Morris’ world premiere will be presented as part of the Morris, Welch & Kylian program May 28 - June 7.

 Tuesday, June 2nd , 2015 - 6pm

 Looking Back on the Bard: Join a panel of leading dancers as they discuss their roles in all three Shakespeare ballets from the season